biocro/biocro/developer_documentation/adding_the_boost_libraries.md

 4. Update the path to the Boost license in the package `LICENSE` file.

-5. Run `R CMD check` and truncate any boost file paths that are flagged as exceeding 100 characters.
-Be sure to update any associated `#include` directives that reference these files; otherwise, compilation errors will occur.
+5. Run `R CMD check` and address any new warnings or errors related to the boost library.
+It is likely that the following issues will occur:

+   - Some file paths will exceed the 100 character limit.
+Truncate any such file names, and be sure to update any associated `#include` directives that reference these files; otherwise, compilation errors will occur.

+   - As of boost version 1.83, some of the boost libraries included with BioCro call `sprintf`, which is not allowed by CRAN.
+Replace any such instances of `sprintf` with `snprintf`.

 ### Notes for using bcp in Windows
 First, follow the instructions in the "Getting Started on Windows"